Revolut applies for UK banking license – TechCrunch

 Over the past few years, Revolut has greatly expanded beyond that simple premise.
 You can buy cryptocurrencies, stocks and commodities.
 You can set money aside in a vault.
 You can get travel and mobile phone insurance products.

-Some of these features have been developed in house.
+Some of these features have been developed in-house.
 Other features have required partnerships with other fintech companies.
 While you can do a lot of things with your Revolut account, it’s still not technically a bank in the U.K.

 It has been great when it comes to growth, but it can be limiting when it comes to revenue opportunities and product offering.
 If Revolut gets a banking license, the company will be able to offer full-service current accounts with overdrafts and loans in the U.K. Revolut could also offer credit cards.